Working with bread can lead to many roles from making bread by hand, owning your own bakery business to developing

 How to start a bakery business

 If you are looking to start a bakery business, I’m going to give you some of the most detailed advice on the web.
-You can also get by book which expands on the information mentioned in this section.
+You can also get my book which expands on the information mentioned in this section.
 We are going to look at how to plan a bakery, how to make a budget for your bakery, how to cost your bread so that you generate enough cash, plus how to source suppliers to get your bakery off the ground.

 What is a micro bakery

-The difference between a micro bakery and a small bakery is a micro is produced using mainly home equipment in low quantities.
-A small bakery has commercial equipment and volume of loaves is important to generating a profit.
-Micro bakeries are often based at home so costs are almost non existent.
-Small bakeries will have utilities, rent, tax, rates, insurance….
-Loads more, so they have to pump the volume through to pay the bills.
+The difference between a micro-bakery and a small bakery is a micro is produced using mainly home equipment in low quantities.
+A small bakery has commercial equipment and the volume of loaves is important to generating a profit.
+Micro bakeries are often based at home so costs are almost non-existent.
+Small bakeries will have utilities, rent, tax, rates, insurance… Loads more, so they have to pump the volume through to pay the bills.

 How to cost bread and sell for a profit

 If you get to the point where you decide that you want to start a bakery business.
 See my guide on how to work out how much you should charge for your bread products.